[Keep] FUSE driver should expose files with permissions mode 0555

 But I like the ld.so hack!

 I briefly considered suggesting that we could scan the file to look for "#!" or an ELF header, but that is impractical since it would have to fetch the first block of every file.
 So this is probably good enough until we go to a Keep v2 manifest format.

-#7 Updated by Brett Smith about 5 years ago
+#7 Updated by Brett Smith over 5 years ago